-Update 1 March 2016.
-Garden club members have spotted Brown Marmorated Stink Bugs on the move already this spring.
+Garden club members have spotted Brown Marmorated Stink Bugs on the move very early in the spring of 2016.
 “It is not too early to start brown marmorated stink bug patrol” says S.G. ” I have found both live ones and dead ones – yeah! – in the house.”
 And M.T. says, “I found an adult stink bug on the plant in my kitchen window.
 I guess he’s been living there all winter.
 Time to check our houseplants.”

 Three members have had good success with the simple method of a can of soapy water with a wide lid and a stick, spoon or long utensil to flick the bugs into the water where they drown.
 Poor results were reported with the home-made large pop bottle with inverted top and light inside it by member M.N.